DevComPsy/MetaController/README.md

-# Meta-controller
+# Metacontroller

-Code for the paper "Towards a Computational Psychiatry of Juvenile Obsessive-Compulsive Disorder" Loosen & Hauser JAACAP (in rev).
+Code for the paper "Towards a Computational Psychiatry of Juvenile Obsessive-Compulsive Disorder" Loosen & Hauser (in rev).
-This repository contains the MATLAB code used to simulate the meta-controller framework proposed in the paper.
+This repository contains the MATLAB code used to simulate the metacontroller framework proposed in the paper.

 -  RUN_mc_a.m sets all free parameters and runs through task_a, a low-complexity game (see description below).